Xandetds/machine-learning-introduction/notes.md

 a machine that identifies either the mail you recieved is a spam email or not.
 In this type of classification, it is often spoken of one class being the positive one, and the other, the negative, so, in our example, the mail being a spam, the object is positive, because the machine was built to look for a spam.

+### Regression in supervised learning
+Regression is when the machine is trying to predict a **real number**, in mathematical terms, or a **floating point number** in programming terms, it is basically a decimal part in it, even if it is zero.
+An example is when the program tries to predict a persons age, or income, and we provide the machine data to train (supervised learning).

+### Regression and Classification diferences
+Basically, one is trying to guess a number, and the other a class.
+When we dont mind that much in changes in the final answer, we know is a regression problem, because, even if the machine is to guess an income of 10,000, and it guesses 9,999 we dont mind that much.
+In contrast of that, we do mind when the machine makes this type of error in classification, because if we are trying for example, to guess a language on a book, if the machine does not guess the exact language, it is a big problem.

 ---